-It’s important to know that while things can be difficult, you’re not alone.
-Reaching out to the right people, or taking the right action, at the right time can help you get back on track.
+It can be difficult to know where to begin, but remember – you’re not alone.
+Reaching out to the right people, or taking the right action at the right time, can help you get back on track.

-From your budget – the amount you have available to spend each month – see if there's enough money to cover the priority debts.
-If there is, start with these and set yourself a goal for reducing the other debts over time.
+Create a budget to see how much you have available to spend each month, once the necessities are covered.
+You’ll then be able to see if you have enough money to cover the priority debts.
+If you have, start with these and set yourself a goal for reducing the other debts over time.

 If there’s not, it’s important to get immediate help before you get further behind on repayments.

-You may be able to come to an agreement with companies you owe, which will make it easier to meet your repayments, particularly if the issue is likely to be short term.
+You may be able to come to an agreement with companies you owe.
+This may make it easier to meet your repayments, particularly if the issue is likely to be short term.

-If you’re with HSBC and you’ve missed a loan, credit card or overdraft payment, or are worried about missing one in the future, we can help.
+If you’re an HSBC customer and you’ve missed (or are worried about missing) a payment, we can help.

 In some instances, a debt consolidation loan may be able to help.
 It can bring all your debts into one loan to give you a clearer view of your repayments and a single interest rate.

-If you want to get professional advice there are a number of organisations that can help.
+There are also a number of organisations that can help.
 You can find out about free independent money advisers in your area from:

 If your mental health is affecting the way you manage your money, we have a range of services available to support you.

-If you miss repayments, you may be charged a fee and it can also damage your credit score, which means it may be harder to borrow in the future.
+If you miss repayments, you may be charged a fee.
+It can also impact your credit score, making it harder to borrow money in the future.

-If you miss repayments on a secured loan like a mortgage, there's also the possibility that the home will be repossessed.
+If you miss repayments on a secured loan like a mortgage, there's also the possibility that your home may be repossessed.